syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 ## Handle range change

-The [`onChanged`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/onChanged.html) callback is called when the user is selecting a new values for the selector by dragging.
+The [`onChanged`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/onChanged.html) callback is called when the user is selecting a new values for the range selector.

 {% tabs %}
 {% highlight Dart %}